cirosantilli/rl-game-2d-grid/examples.md

 You can fix some controls half-way.
 E.g. the following will move up:

 - `DOWN` `UP`, overrides the previous `DOWN` `SPACE`

-## Only view what the 0-th player (the first one) sees

-     ./main.out -v 0 -W 550

-Here 550 assumes that the FOV is 5, which requires:

-      5 + 1 (player itself) + 5 = 11

-squares.
-And 550 is a multiple of 11 with of reasonable screen size.